openmeteo/pthelma/docs/evaporation/api.rst

    (negative for west or south).
 Only *latitude* needs to be specified for calculating daily evaporation.

-   *time_step* is a string: "D" for daily, "H" for hourly.
+   *time_step* is a string: "D" for daily, "h" for hourly.

    In order to estimate the outgoing radiation, the ratio of incoming solar radiation to clear sky solar radiation is used as a